Modest whorltail iguana

-The modest whorltail iguana (Stenocercus modestus) is a species of lizard of the Tropiduridae family.
+The modest whorltail iguana (Stenocercus modestus) is a species of lizard of the family Tropiduridae.

 It is endemic to west-central Peru.
 It was first described by Johann Jakob von Tschudi in 1845.

 The species is thought to have a highly fragmented and decreasing population, and is therefore rated as endangered by the IUCN.
 It lives in the coastal desert and has a diet consisting of arthropods.